"Go

 quadrant, on this fascial locus of tension, contraction? that I identified and

 labeled as the sigmoid mesocolon.
 "What do you see?"
-Now,
+"I

 this underlines and/or suggests the following: that we store our traumas in the